lucas-mior/brn2/README.md

 ### Notes
 - It will not work for filenames longer than PATHMAX characters
 - Newlines in filenames are also not allowed.
-- If a filename listed in `<files.txt>` does not correspond to an existing file, it will be ignored.
+- If a filename listed in `<files.txt>` or passed as argument does not correspond to an existing file, it will be ignored.

 ## Install